 The building for the Division of Optometry and the Program in Physiological Optics was completed in 1967.
 This six-story, limestone-faced building is located on East Atwater Avenue and provides space for classrooms, laboratories, offices, student resource center, and supporting research and development activities.
-In 1992. the School of Optometry opened the Indianapolis Eye Care Center (IECC) in a newly constructed building at 501 Indiana Avenue in Indianapolis.
-Offering an expanded scope of patient care services, the IECC is located near the campus of Indiana University-Purdue University Indianapolis.
-Fourth-year optometry students receive additional clinical training through external rotations at locations such as Veterans Administration facilities, Indian Health Service clinics, military hospitals, and referral centers.
+In 1992, the School of Optometry opened the Indianapolis Eye Care Center (IECC) at 501 Indiana Avenue in Indianapolis.
+In 2008, the Atwater Eye Care Center, (AECC) moved from the second floor of the school to a new clinic building across the street, 744 E. Third Street.
+Later, this clinic grows and merges with the Community Eye Care Center to provide a comprehensive eye care environment in the city of Bloomington.
+In 2020 the services at IECC relocated to the Eugene and Marilyn Glick Eye Institute at 1160 W. Michigan St. on the Indiana University-Purdue University Indianapolis campus.
+Fourth-year optometry students receive additional clinical training through external rotations at locations such as Veterans Administration facilities, Indian Health Service clinics, private practices, military hospitals, and referral centers.

 In 1971, in cooperation with the then-existing Division of General and Technical Studies of Indiana University, the School of Optometry established a two-year program for the preparation of optometric technicians.
-In 1980, the Indiana University School of Optometry established a two-year program for the training of opticians.
+In 1980, the Indiana University School of Optometry established a twoyear program for the training of opticians.
 In 1987, the School of Optometry combined the optician and technician programs into one.
 In 2013 a certificate program was initiated for the Optician/Technician program.
+In 2016, the program was transferred to Ivy Tech Community College of Indiana.

 In 1995, a portion of the clinic in the Optometry Building was dedicated as the Borish Center for Ophthalmic Research.
 The center's mission is to abet and develop clinical and applied research support and to facilitate investigations in visual disorders, ocular pathologies, and systemic diseases that affect the eye and its adnexa.
 The Borish Center provides an arena for the development of clinical researchers in vision and for the training of graduate students, residents, and fellows.
+For the complete, detailed history of IUSO, please visit https://optometry.iu.edu/about/history.html.